 MBDH Priority area: Data Science Education, Training, and Workforce Development

-Current demand for professionals with data acumen, across industry, academia and government and the civic sector, is high and growing, leading to a critical need for a well-trained, data-savvy workforce to address real-world problems.
-Educational and research activities and are needed to advance the knowledge base to train a new generation of data science-enabled specialists and a more general data-savvy workforce able to apply data methods and tools, and make interpretations about analytical output.
+Current demand for professionals with data acumen, across industry, academia and government, and the civic sector, is high and growing, leading to a critical need for a well-trained, data-savvy workforce to address real-world problems.
+Educational and research activities are needed to advance the knowledge base to train a new generation of data science-enabled specialists and a more general data-savvy workforce able to apply data methods and tools, and make interpretations about analytical output.

 The Midwest Big Data Hub is engaged in regional and national data-related education activities, including event production or sponsorship, planning grants and community development, and policy development, including:

 - Organizing a monthly webinar series of student-led data science-oriented groups;

 - The Midwest Big Data Summer School, developed and run annually at Iowa State University;